WESTERN POLITICAL SCIENCE ASSOCIATION

 jjacks37@syr.edu

-Intersectionality has attracted substantial scholarly attention since the 1990s.
-Rather than examining discourses and structures such as gender, race, colonialism, class, sexuality, (dis)ability, nation, religion, and transnationalism as separate and distinct dimensions of political life, we seek proposals which examine how they mutually construct one another.
+New Theme Statement for 2025.
+Since Kimberle Crenshaw coined the term in the 1980s, much debate has existed about what intersectionality is and who it pertains to.
+Rather than examining discourses and structures such as gender, race, class, sexuality, (dis)ability, and nationality as separate and distinct dimensions of political and social life, we seek proposals which examine how they create what the Combahee River Collective called “interlocking oppressions.”
 We welcome paper and panel proposals that draw on a wide range of quantitative and qualitative methods, as well as a variety of social groups and contexts within the US and beyond.
-We especially encourage submissions on: ways to further develop and push against existing disciplinary, epistemological, methodological and theoretical boundaries; the relationship between theories of intersectionality and institutional, community, and activist practices; Indigenous worldviews and intersectionality; intersections between faith/spirituality and other categories; how intersectionality operates in the production and organization of normalized and deviant bodies; and the role of intersectionality at the transnational and global level.
+We especially encourage submissions on: the role of intersectionality in challenging and influencing the scope of institutional power; ways to further develop and push against existing disciplinary, epistemological, methodological, and theoretical boundaries; the relationship between theories of intersectionality and institutional, community, and activist practices; the salience and centrality of intersectionality in the study of political science; how intersectionality operates in the production and organization of normalized and deviant bodies; and the role of intersectionality at the transnational and global level.

 Section Chair: